“Am I the Problem?” 7 Signs Of A Toxic Person

 5. People-pleasing

 Giving up your truth to obtain approval from others is difficult, even when showing consideration for others is commendable.
-People pleasers are difficult to trust because they tend to hide who they really are.
+People pleasers are difficult to trust because they tend to hide who they are.
 Kindness should be balanced with assertiveness and sincerity.

 6. Boundary Violations